Another man accused of participating in 2016 burglary ring arrested

-Another man accused as being part of a series of burglaries reportedly committed by a gang based in Oakland City, Atlanta has been brought to the Floyd County Jail.
+Another man accused of being involved in a series of burglaries reportedly committed by a gang based in Atlanta has been brought to the Floyd County Jail.

 According to Floyd County Jail reports: